Petkeljärvi National Park

-It was established in 1956 and covers 6 square kilometers.
+- The Park was established in 1956 and covers 7 square kilometres.

-The park’s vegetation mostly consists of light Scots pine forests.
-The park, along with Patvinsuo National Park, belongs to the North-Karelian biosphere reserves of UNESCO.
+- The Petkeljärvi National Park, along with Patvinsuo National Park, belongs to the North-Karelian biosphere reserves of UNESCO.

-Walking in Petkeljärvi is like walking in a picture postcard.
+- Walking in Petkeljärvi is like walking in a picture postcard.
 There are a total of around 10 kilometres of marked trails, and it is a popular destination for day trips.
-Kuikan Kierros Nature Trail (6.5 km) runs in varied terrain along picturesque ridges.

 - The area is also brilliant for canoeing.
 The River Koitajoki, which is over 200 km long, is known as a good canoeing destination.